viplove3541/movielogy/README.md

 * movie search functionality,
 * Alan AI voice functionality and many more.

-Alan works as an in-app voice assistant for the Filmpire project.
+Alan works as an in-app voice assistant for the Movielogy project.